Cape Coral / Fort Myers / Lee County

 Pet-resistant mesh is heavier than standard fiberglass and holds up better against claws, paws, noses, and the occasional dog who believes the squirrel outside is a personal challenge.
 It costs more than standard mesh, but it can save repeat repairs on busy lanais.

 The easiest pool screen project is the one that starts with a clear goal.
 Some homeowners want the entire enclosure to look fresh again because the old mesh has faded unevenly.
 Some only care about stopping bugs after two roof panels blew out.
 Others are trying to satisfy an HOA notice before a deadline.
-Those are different jobs, and they should not be quoted or scheduled as if they are the same.
+Those are different jobs, and they should not be discussed or scheduled as if they are the same.
 When you call Lee County Pool Screen Repair, the first step is matching the work to the actual problem: single panel repair, partial rescreening, full cage rescreening, pet screen upgrades, door screen repair, or storm damage cleanup.

 Before work begins, the enclosure should be viewed as a system.
 Mesh, spline, frame channels, doors, fasteners, kick plates, and roof panels all affect how the finished cage performs.
 A brand new screen panel installed into a dirty or damaged channel may not hold as long as it should.
 A door panel with failing hinges may continue to rub and tear the mesh.
 Roof panels that are stretched unevenly can look wavy from the pool deck.
 These details are why the lowest quote is not always the cheapest outcome.
 A clean repair done correctly can save repeated callbacks and keep the lanai comfortable longer.